Creating a Box Plot

 3.4.
 Multiple Box Plot data points

-In the Data Binding Panel, with the formula metric set still displayed, click the Edit button at the top.
-In the Configure Metric Set Binding dialog, scroll all the way down and click Remove this metric set from the control.
+In the Data Analysis Panel, with the formula metric set still displayed, click the Edit button at the top.
+In the Configure Metric Set dialog, scroll all the way down and click Remove this metric set from the control.
 This will remove the box plot.

-Go to Explore and add Date.Calendar as a second row hierarchy in the Data Binding Panel.
+Go to Explore and add Date.Calendar as a second row hierarchy in the Data Analysis Panel.
 You'll see a strip plot displayed for each date value.

 With the chart still selected, go to the toolbar and click Add Box Plot.
 A box-and-whisker diagram is displayed for each date (year).